Are you ready to launch your WordPress site?

-1. Install a WordPress backup Solution
+1. Install a WordPress Backup Solution

-There are plenty of good free and paid WordPress backup plugins that you can setup on your website within minutes.
+There are plenty of good free and paid WordPress backup plugins that you can set up on your website within minutes.

 You want to make sure that the backups are automatically scheduled and are saved on a cloud storage service like Dropbox, Amazon S3, or Google Drive.

-2. Secure WordPress Admin Area
+2. Secure the WordPress Admin Area

 Sucuri is like having a private security system and guards at your physical business location.
 It is definitely the way to go if your site is a business.

 3. Check Your Site for 404 Errors

-4. Setup Email for Your WordPress Site
+4. Make Email for Your WordPress Site Reliable

 5. Check All Forms on Your Site

-7. Check Images, Videos, Sliders
+7. Check Images, Videos, and Sliders

-You should play the videos on your website using different devices and browsers to make sure that they work as intended.
+You should play the videos embedded on your website using different devices and browsers to make sure that they work as intended.

-If you are using a WordPress slider plugin, then make sure that slider is working on all browsers and devices just as you intended it to be.
+If you are using a WordPress slider plugin, then make sure that the slider is working on all browsers and devices just as you intended it to be.

 8. Test Social Integrations